 The first ingredient is of course beef.
 Vietnamese cooks generally agree that the higher quality cut of meat, the more delicious the dish will be.
 Many like to use tender cut like filet mignon.
 I like to use ribeye after trimming off excess fat because it’s very flavorful.
 So just pick a good quality cut of beef that you like.

 I often use baby cress to make the bed of salad under the beef.
-It is much more tender than watercress.
-If you can’t find baby cress or watercress, you can use baby arugula although it is more peppery than cress.
+It is much more tender than watercress, and I recently read some articles that say it’s not totally safe to eat watercress raw.
+If you can’t find baby cress, you can use baby arugula although it is more peppery than cress.

 Other ingredients are just aromatics and common Vietnamese condiments that you can easily find at both Asian and Western grocery stores.